 - Infection Prevention and Control – the chain of infection, hand hygiene, identifying hazards.

 - Health and Safety – working safely and securely, risk assessment, legislation.

-- Manual handling – practical, safe moving & handling.
+- Manual handling – practical and safe specialist spinal injury client moving & handling procedures, risk assessment and TECHNIQUES.
+Manual handling operations regulations, health and safety law.
 Equipment – use of hoists, sliding boards and slings.
 Standing frames.

-- Fluids, Nutrition and Food Safety – hydration, cleaning, cooking, storage, cross contamination, use by dates.
+- Fluids, Nutrition and Food Safety – hydration, food hygiene practices, cleaning, cooking, storage, cross contamination, use by dates.

 - First Aid – burns, bleeds, shock, CPR, recovery position.

-- Personal Activities – washing, teeth brushing and shaving.
+- A Day in the Life – dressing, undressing, washing, teeth brushing and shaving.
 Domestic and social care.